 Andrews says there are three deadlines to observe.
 “I find the school deadlines are typically the earliest deadline.
 Then there’s maybe state deadlines that drive state grants and some state scholarships, so you need to know that deadline.
 And then there’s the hard-fast deadline, the June 30th deadline when the FAFSA closes.”

 “If your child is in one of those states, it really pays to file the FAFSA sooner,” says Kantrowitz, who advises filing the FAFSA close to the Oct.
 1 release date.
+Eleven other states such as Connecticut, Texas and Rhode Island have deadlines between December and March, he says.

 How Has the Coronavirus Pandemic Affected the FAFSA?